Set coherence: basis-independent quantification of quantum coherence

 where all states $\varrho_j$ are defined on a Hilbert space of dimension $d$.
 While each state in the set has per se no absolute coherence (one can always express $\varrho_j$ in the basis in which it is diagonal), the situation can be different when considering the entire set of states $\vec{\varrho} $.
-This motivates us to introduce a notion of set-coherence characterising the coherence of the set $\vec{\varrho}$ in an absolute manner, i.e., without referring to any specific basis or reference frame.
+This motivates us to introduce a notion of set coherence characterising the coherence of the set $\vec{\varrho}$ in an absolute manner, i.e., without referring to any specific basis or reference frame.

 To proceed, we follow a resource-theoretic approach.
-Namely, we first define \emph{free} sets of states, that is, those featuring zero set-coherence.
+Namely, we first define \emph{free} sets of states, that is, those featuring zero set coherence.
 Intuitively, the latter consist of sets of states $\vec{\varrho}$, such that there exists a choice of basis (a unitary $U$) for which all states in the set $U \varrho_j U^\dagger$ become diagonal.
 Formally, the free set is given by

 where $p(\cdot|j)$ is a probability distribution for $j=1\ldots n$ and $\{\ket{i}\}_{i=1}^d$ denotes the computational basis.
-If no such unitary can be found, then the set of states features nonzero set-coherence.
-Our goal is now to construct a measure for this effect.
-Note that this is not straightforward due to the nonconvexity of the free set $\mathcal{F}_n$ (see Appendix~\hyperref[app:max]{A}).
+If no such unitary can be found, then the set of states features nonzero set coherence.
+Our goal is now to construct a measure for this effect, which is not straightforward due to the nonconvexity of the free set $\mathcal{F}_n$ (see Appendix~\hyperref[app:max]{A}).

-Let us first consider the free set defined in Eq.~\eqref{eqn:free2} but restricting for the moment to a fixed unitary, taken for simplicity to be $U=\id$.
-This corresponds to having a fixed reference basis, namely the computational basis; in due course, reference to this arbitrary choice of basis will disappear.
+We first consider the free set defined in Eq.~\eqref{eqn:free2} but restricting for the moment to a fixed unitary, taken for simplicity to be $U=\id$.
+This corresponds to having a fixed reference basis, namely, the computational one; in due course, reference to this arbitrary choice of basis will disappear.
 The free set is given by \cite{SAP17}